 Whether you pick a regular snorkel mask or a full-face snorkel mask, if possible, practice beforehand.
 If you prefer to purchase your own snorkeling equipment, do it well in advance of your trip.
 You may begin by practicing snorkeling at a swimming pool, where you can become acquainted with your snorkeling equipment.
 And you have time to alter them if they don’t fit.

-Choose a shallow beach to practice snorkeling if you rent snorkeling equipment locally.
+Practice snorkeling from the beach if you rent equipment locally.
 And you should always double-check that everything is in order before you go snorkeling.
 No-swimmers may be afraid of water in various ways, so overcome your fear of water by practicing a little.

 ✔️ Take the Time to Relax